 2) Faculty & Curriculum – Lewis & Clark professors are very interested in the quality of their teaching and developing relationships with their students – much like one might experience at a smaller undergraduate school.
 Professors know their students on an individual basis and care about what their students are learning.

 While we prepare students to practice any type of law, some students come to L&C because they want to study subjects in which we are considered to be particularly strong.
-Some of these include animal law, business & commercial law, environmental & natural resources law, intellectual property law, public interest law, criminal law & crime victim advocacy, tax law, and a growing attention to global law.
+Some of these include animal law, business & commercial law, environmental, natural resources, and energy law, intellectual property law, public interest law, criminal law & crime victim advocacy, tax law, and a growing attention to international law.
 These tend to be the subjects in which we really shine, but even so, the curriculum is full of many other types of courses so you can be a generalist, or even create your own focus.
 Our graduates practice everything under the sun, so we encourage people not to limit themselves.

-Finally, some students are attracted to the flexibility in our curriculum with our evening program and part-time program options.
+Finally, some students are attracted to the flexibility in our curriculum with our part-time program options.

 3) Cost – while law school tuition is admittedly high, we do offer scholarships to nearly half of our incoming class, making the cost more manageable.
 Obviously, scholarships are helpful, but they don’t always make a school more affordable.
 In comparison to other private law schools and many public schools’ out-of-state tuition, L&C’s tuition is competitive and the cost of living in Portland is definitely reasonable compared to some other areas of the country.

 5) Opportunities – getting a job and being able to gain practical skills while in law school is also very important.
 Our Career & Professional Development Center is top notch and offers a wide range of services and programs to help students find summer jobs, internships, externships, and jobs after graduation.
 Our faculty and administrators are also very helpful to students with regard to this.
-We have some fantastic clinical opportunities (in general legal aid services, business law, environmental law, international environmental law, crime victim advocacy and animal law) as well as strong moot court/mock trial teams, law reviews, and study abroad options.
+We have some fantastic clinical opportunities (in animal law, business law, environmental law, international environmental law, crime victim advocacy, criminal justice reform, and tax law) as well as strong moot court/mock trial teams, law reviews, and study abroad options.
 It is crucial that students develop their resumes while in law school and there are a lot of ways to do that at L&C.